Apart from the medical care and therapies that you may line up to help your son or daughter, there are simple, everyday things that make a difference.

 5. Take your child along for everyday activities.
 If your child’s behavior is unpredictable, you may feel like it’s easier not to expose them to certain situations.
 But when you take them on everyday errands like grocery shopping or a post office run, it may help them get them used to the world around them.

 6. Get support.
 Whether online or face-to-face, support from other families, professionals, and friends can be a big help.
+Create a village of friends and family who understand your child's diagnosis.
+Friendships may be difficult, and your child will need support in maintaining those friendships.
 Support groups can be a good way to share advice and information and to meet other parents dealing with similar challenges.
 Individual, marital, or family counseling can be helpful, too.
 Think about what might make your life a little easier, and ask for help.

 7. Look into respite care.
 This is when another caregiver looks after your child for a period of time to give you a short break.
 You’ll need it, especially if your child has intense needs due to ASD.
 This can give you a chance to do things that restore your own health and that you enjoy, so that you come back home ready to help.